Forever Love (Miliyah Kato and Shota Shimizu song)

-"Forever Love" (stylized in all caps) is a song by Japanese singer-songwriters Miliyah Kato and Shota Shimizu, from Shimizu's second studio album Journey (2010) and their first collaborative album, The Best (2014).
+"Forever Love" is a song by Japanese singer-songwriters Miliyah Kato and Shota Shimizu, from Shimizu's second studio album Journey (2010) and their first collaborative album, The Best (2014).
 The song was written by Kato and Shimizu, while the production handled by Japanese production team, 3rd Productions.
 The single was released for the two versions of CD and digital download on 3 February 2010 through Mastersix Foundation as the third single from Journey.
 Ahead of the release, the short version of the song was released on 12 December 2009 as a ringtone.

 "Forever Love" is a dance-pop track with a dance beat.
 The song was written as the answer song to the duo's previous collaboration, "Love Forever" (2009).
 The single reached number 3 on the Billboard Japan Hot 100 and peaked at number 4 on the Oricon Weekly Singles Chart.
 "Forever Love" has been certified double platinum for its digital sales sold and triple platinum for its ringtone sales.
 Kato and Shimizu has promoted the song with several televised live performances such as Music Station.